 GDPR came into force on 25 May 2018, so there was a very short window for the project to run: between 12 March 2018 to closure on the 2 May 2018, around 11.5 million files, amounting to 6 terabytes of data, were to be assessed.
 All unstructured data was to be searched for aging and Personal Identifiable Information (PII) content.

 Once the project was engaged then a joint workshop was held locally to decide on what data needed to be assessed.
-A team from Orange Business Services worked very closely with key players from WEH’s IT, HR and Legal to define this.
+A team from Orange Business worked very closely with key players from WEH’s IT, HR and Legal to define this.

-The project also utilized Orange Business Services’ Flexible Engine, a highly-secure worldwide public cloud.
+The project also utilized Orange Business’ Flexible Engine, a highly-secure worldwide public cloud.
 The project team connected to WEH’s virtual machines sitting close to the data.
 Metadata was created and carefully analyzed showing the quantity and location of personal data that was found as well as potential risks.
-The Orange Business Services project manager held weekly calls with WEH to discuss deliverables and ensure the project was on track.
+The Orange Business project manager held weekly calls with WEH to discuss deliverables and ensure the project was on track.

-The team at Orange Business Services put together a final closure report for WEH on all PII data on requested network drives together with findings and recommendations.
+The team at Orange Business put together a final closure report for WEH on all PII data on requested network drives together with findings and recommendations.
 The report provided visibility into WEH’s unstructured data environment - providing an understanding of file type, size, data content and potential PII risks.
-“The report is extremely comprehensive and includes recommendations as well as business and technical options,” explains Arno van Beijnum, VP Cloud Services Europe, Orange Business Services.
+“The report is extremely comprehensive and includes recommendations as well as business and technical options,” explains Arno van Beijnum, VP Cloud Services Europe, Orange Business.

 Going forward this knowledge base has helped WEH minimize personal data and define steps to take, such as use of applications and fine-tuning of the internal instructions and policies.